Lishuoyy/GMFGRN/README.md

 # Abstract

-Accurate inference of gene regulatory networks (GRNs) is of critical importance for our understanding of the gene regulatory mechanisms and guidance of therapeutic development for various diseases.
-The recent advances of single-cell RNA sequencing (scRNA-seq) have enabled reliable profiling of gene expression at the single-cell level, thereby providing opportunities for accurate inference of GRNs on scRNA-seq data.
-Although a variety of methods have been developed for GRN inference, most methods suffer from the inability to eliminate transitive interactions (e.g. gene a and gene c are falsely associated through the intermediate gene b) or necessitate expensive computational resources.
-To address these issues and enable accurate GRN inference, we present a novel method, termed GMFGRN, for accurate graph neural network (GNN)-based GRN inference.
-First, GMFGRN employs GNN to perform matrix factorization, allowing the model to learn low-dimensional embeddings for each gene and cell.
-Next, by concatenating the embedding of TF-genes with their cell embedding they possess, it uses multilayer perceptron (MLP) to identify gene interactions.
-Extensive benchmarking experiments on eight static and four time series scRNA-seq datasets demonstrate the outstanding performance of GMFGRN in inferring GRNs compared to several state-of-the-art methods.
-We further show that GMFGRN requires less training time and memory consumption compared with other methods.
-We also showcase that GMFGRN is capable of accurately predicting potential target genes of transcription factors (TFs) in the hESC2 dataset.
-GMFGRN is envisioned to serve as a fast and useful tool for inferring GRNs on scRNA-seq data.
+The recent advances of single-cell RNA sequencing (scRNA-seq) have enabled reliable profiling of gene expression at the single-cell level, providing opportunities for accurate inference of gene regulatory networks (GRNs) on scRNA-seq data.
+Most methods for inferring GRNs suffer from the inability to eliminate transitive interactions or necessitate expensive computational resources.
+To address these, we present a novel method, termed GMFGRN, for accurate graph neural network ( GNN)-based GRN inference from scRNA-seq data.
+GMFGRN employs GNN for matrix factorization and learns representative embeddings for genes.
+For transcription factor–gene pairs, it utilizes the learned embeddings to determine whether they interact with each other.
+The extensive suite of benchmarking experiments encompassing eight static scRNA-seq datasets alongside several state-of-the-art methods demonstrated mean improvements of 1.9 and 2.5% over the runner-up in area under the receiver operating characteristic curve (AUROC) and area under the precision–recall curve (AUPRC).
+In addition, across four time-series datasets, maximum enhancements of 2.4 and 1.3% in AUROC and AUPRC were observed in comparison to the runner-up.
+Moreover, GMFGRN requires significantly less training time and memory consumption, with time and memory consumed <10% compared to the second-best method.
+These findings underscore the substantial potential of GMFGRN in the inference of GRNs.

 ![model.png](https://github.com/Lishuoyy/GMFGRN/blob/main/model.png)

 # Requirement:

 ```console